-The Fund currently estimates that, assuming an Alibaba Share price realized on sale and, if applicable, an Alibaba Share value at the time of distribution of \$177.00, it could make aggregate liquidating distributions to stockholders, including the pre-dissolution liquidating distribution, ranging between approximately \$39.8 billion and \$41.1 billion (approximately \$76.62 and \$79.22 per Share, respectively), based on the number of Shares expected to be outstanding following completion of the September 2018 Repurchase Program.
+The Fund currently estimates that, assuming an Alibaba Share price realized on sale and, if applicable, an Alibaba Share value at the time of distribution of \$177.00 (the actual closing prices of the Alibaba Shares on the NYSE ranged from a low of \$130.60 to a high of \$210.86 during the period between May 1, 2018 and May 15, 2019), it could make aggregate liquidating distributions to stockholders, including the pre-dissolution liquidating distribution, ranging between approximately \$39.9 billion and \$41.2 billion (approximately \$76.76 and \$79.35 per Share, respectively), based on the number of Shares outstanding following completion of the September 2018 Repurchase Program.
 Such estimates assume that the funds held back for certain of our potential tax liabilities (including potential PRC tax liabilities) eventually would be released and available for distribution, based on the assumed non-taxability of the Alibaba Share Transfers under Bulletin 7 or, if the Alibaba Share Transfers were taxable under Bulletin 7, the assumed utilization of related foreign tax credits for U.S. federal income tax purposes.

 The aggregate amount that would be distributed to stockholders could be higher or lower than the Fund's current estimated range of the aggregate liquidating distributions depending on, among other things, the resolution of outstanding Known Claims, the incurrence of unexpected or greater-than-expected losses with respect to Litigation Claims and the assertion of Uncertain Claims (as such terms are defined in "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Description of the Plan of Liquidation and Dissolution and Winding-Up Process-Winding-Up Process") (including potential PRC tax claims and other tax claims), the ability to receive reasonable value when disposing of our non-cash assets and costs incurred to wind up our business.
 Further, if additional amounts ultimately are determined to be necessary to satisfy or make provision for any of these obligations, stockholders may receive substantially less than the current estimates.
-Accordingly, you will not know the exact amount of any liquidating distributions you may receive as a result of the Plan of Liquidation and Dissolution when you vote on the Dissolution Proposal.
-You may receive substantially less than the amount that we currently estimate or that you otherwise expect to receive.
+Accordingly, you will not know the exact amount of any liquidating distributions you may receive as a result of the Plan of Liquidation and Dissolution when you otherwise expect to receive.
 It is possible that the aggregate liquidating distributions that would be paid to a stockholder under the Plan of Liquidation and Dissolution would not exceed the amount that the stockholder could have received upon sales of its Shares in the open market.